upstart-commerce/sbt-openapi-generator/README.md

 enablePlugins(OpenAPIGeneratorPlugin)
 ```

 Set `openapiInputSpec` setting to point to your OpenAPI specification file and `openapiGeneratorName` for a desired generator (list of supported generators is available [here](https://openapi-generator.tech/docs/generators)).
-Sources can then be generated using `generate` task.
+Sources can then be generated using `openapiGenerate` task.

 # Available settings
 The two mandatory settings are `openapiInputSpec` and `openapiGeneratorName`, SBT will complain if you don't provide those.
 All the other setting keys are optional or have defaults.